-Subsection 269T(1) provides that, in relation to a dumping investigation, an exporter is an 'uncooperative exporter', where the Commissioner is satisfied that an exporter did not give the Commissioner information that the Commissioner considered to be relevant to the investigation within a period the Commissioner considered to be reasonable, or where the Commissioner is satisfied that an exporter significantly impeded the investigation.
+Subsection 269T(1) provides that, in relation to a dumping investigation, an exporter is an 'uncooperative exporter' where the Commissioner is satisfied that an exporter did not give the Commissioner information that the Commissioner considered to be relevant to the investigation within a period the Commissioner considered to be reasonable, or where the Commissioner is satisfied that an exporter significantly impeded the investigation.

 The Commission considers those exporters that did not provide a response to the exporter questionnaire to be uncooperative.
-For uncooperative and all other exporters, the Commissioner will use subsection 269TAB(3) and subsection 269TAC(6) to calculate dumping margins for those exporters, having regard to all relevant information and as required by subsection 269TACAB(1).
+For uncooperative and all other exporters, the Commissioner determined the export price and normal value in accordance with subsection 269TAB(3) and subsection 269TAC(6) respectively, having regard to all relevant information and as required by subsection 269TACAB(1).